reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_OSX.md

 tools.
 The Xcode command line tool contains various of Unix tools which Brew depend on, such as Git.

 If you don't have Xcode you must start by installing it.
-It might take a while where Xcode is a big application (2.46 GB last time i checked).
-To install Xcode, open up App Store application that comes with OS X, search for Xcode and click *Free* button.
+It might take a while, since Xcode is a big application (2.46 GB last time i checked).
+To install Xcode, open up the App Store application that comes with OS X, search for Xcode and click the *Free* button.

-When Xcode is installed you need to accept a million line licence term before you can use the Xcode command line tools.
+When Xcode is installed, you need to open it and accept a million line licence term before you can use the Xcode command line tools.
 Open up a terminal and type in

 	sudo git